Anadea/anadea_blog/content/posts/how-to-build-your-own-lms/index.md

 ---
-title: 6 Steps Toward Developing Your Own Learning Management System
+ceoTitle: 6 Steps Toward Developing Your Own Learning Management System
+title: How to Build a Learning Management System?
+breadcrumbs: Build Your Own LMS
+slug: how-to-build-your-own-lms
+draft: true
-publishDate: '2022-08-31T00:00:00Z'
+publishDate: 2022-08-31T00:00:00Z
-authors: []
-description: Essential points to consider when developing custom learning management systems that are extremely popular these days.
 image: mushrooms.jpg
 og_image: mushrooms.jpg
+description: Essential points to consider when developing custom learning management systems that are extremely popular these days.
 promote:
   promote: false
 top: false
-draft: true
+authors: []
+categories: []
 industries:
   - elearning
-categories: []
 ---
 Even judging by our incoming contact requests, we can say that the demand for LMS development has grown a lot lately.
 To support this impression, we turned to statistics that stated that the LMS market value is expected to grow to $38 billion by 2027 (in 2019, it was valued at $8.76 billion).
 For us, that was the starting point to proceed investigating this topic and preparing this overview of the main steps of <a href="https://anadea.info/solutions/e-learning-software-development/lms" target="_blank">custom LMS development</a>.